humberto-ortiz/megaprobe-lab/content/kevinlega.md

 - On Monday morning will start Mutual again, because of the maintenance.
 - Bought everthing for a "supercomputer" going to learn how to set it up.
 - Also need to build a bootable linux (ubuntu) usb.
-- Final I will learn how to open an ssh.
+- Final, I will learn how to open an ssh.

 ### Week 5: (5-10/September)
 - Mutual was running on hulk, but it felt.